InAnimaTe/linux-sysadmin-interview-questions/README.md

 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
 * What's LD_PRELOAD and when it's used?
 * You run a binary and nothing happens, how do you debug what's doing?

+##### [ghavil](https://github.com/jfledvin) additions (filtered to not be too repetitive with above)

+* What is PID 0?
+* On a RHEL/Centos 6.5 box, how would you configure rsyncd to run as a service and listen on a specific port of your choosing?

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>